will62794/mongo/src/mongo/db/repl/README.md

 When the remote node receives the heartbeat, it first processes the heartbeat data, and then sends a response back.
-First, the remote node makes sure the heartbeat is compatible with its replica set name and its `ReplicaSetConfig` version and otherwise sends an error.
+First, the remote node makes sure the heartbeat is compatible with its replica set name.
+Otherwise it sends an error.

 The receiving node's `TopologyCoordinator` updates the last time it received a heartbeat from the sending node for liveness checking in its `MemberHeartbeatData` list.

-If the sending node's config is higher than the receiving node's, then the receiving node schedules a heartbeat to get the config.
+If the sending node's config is newer than the receiving node's, then the receiving node schedules a heartbeat to get the config.
 The receiving node's `ReplicationCoordinator` also updates its `SlaveInfo` with the last update from the sending node and marks it as being up.
+See more details on config propagation via heartbeats in the [Reconfiguration](#Reconfiguration) section.

 It then creates a `ReplSetHeartbeatResponse` object.
 This includes: